 ARTISTIC PROJECTS.
 CURATORIAL STRATEGIES.
 CRITICAL FRIEND.
 RELATIONAL ART.
 INSTALLATION.
 VIDEO.
 PHOTOGRAPHY.
 ACTION.
 SOUND.
 GRAPHIC DESIGN.
 WRITING.
 CURATING.
 SITE-SPECIFIC INTERVENTIONS.INSTITUTIONAL CHANGE.
-ECO & SOCIAL ACTIVISM.
+ECO & SOCIAL JUSTICE & COMPLAINT ACTIVISM.

 HEALING ARTS.
 BIOGRAPHY WORK.

 A BIGGER UPDATE OF MY SITE IS COMING SOONISH.
 MEANWHILE PLEASE CHECK THE "LATEST" SECTION IN THE LEFT CORNER BELOW FOR CURRENT ACTIVITIES.

 year-long intervention, Schwules Museum, Berlin, DE, 2018-2019